 Demand sex workers’ protection in the Dominican Republic

-The sexist, macho culture among the National Police, along with the intense social stigma and discrimination against sex workers, embolden the police to unlawfully abuse their powers.
+A culture of machismo among the National Police, along with the intense social stigma and discrimination against sex workers, embolden the police to unlawfully abuse their powers.
 They torture women sex workers as a form punishment and social control.

-Some of these sex workers are also women human rights defenders (WHRDs) in the Dominican Republic, fighting for their rights.
-But they are often excluded from human rights and feminist movements due to their occupation as sex workers.
+Some of the sex workers are also women human rights defenders (WHRDs) in the Dominican Republic, fighting for their rights.
+But they are often excluded from human rights and feminist movements because they sell sex.

 For all women to be free, we must begin by fighting for the rights of the most marginalised women.
 When we raise our voices in support of women sex workers, we raise our voices for all women.